QuiddityAI/InsightHub/README.md

 ## Status and Security

-**Status:** The InsightHub works and when configured correctly, it can provide value in a real life setting.
+**Status:** The InsightHub is functional and when configured correctly, it can provide value in a real life setting.
-But the project and codebase is still in alpha stage, i.e. not everything is properly documented, some features might not work as expected or are not even implemented.
+But the project and codebase are still in alpha stage, i.e. not everything is properly documented, some features might not work as expected or are not even implemented.

-**Maintenance:** The project is not maintened actively at the moment.
-Let us know if you are interested in maintaining it or paying for maintenance.
+**Maintenance:** The project is not actively maintained at the moment.
+Let us know if you are interested in maintaining it or paying for maintenance / us it for your company.

 **Security:** Currently, the system is not meant for production use.
 There are several major security issues with the current set up, e.g. using the vite and Django development webservers instead of a production server like gunicorn.
-Even though the databases are not exposed to the outside, the connections should not use default passwords as currently.
-Lastly, the API does not use authentication for every endpoint yet, and even the endpoints that use it are not tested for security.
+The API does not use authentication for every endpoint yet, and even the endpoints that use it are not tested for security.

 In total, the project can provide value e.g. in a controlled environment like an intranet, and many issues can be solved rather easily, but it should not be used exposed to the internet and with confidential data at the moment.